StadGent/fractal_styleguide_gent-base/components/41-organisms/header/README.md

 * The **combination of the City of Ghent logo with the title of the separate website** links to the **homepage of the separate website**.
 * The first item of the breadcrumbs is "Home" and links to the **homepage of the separate website**.
 * The search function - if included - only searches the content of the separate website.

+## Further documentation

+### Mijn Gent

+For websites that use Mijn Gent, the Mijn Gent component is included in the header.
+The Mijn Gent component shows if the user is currently logged in via Mijn Gent or not.

+When the user *is not logged in* via Mijn Gent, the Mijn Gent component shows a login link.
+See the examples.

+When the user *is logged in* via Mijn Gent, the Mijn Gent component shows the user name of the user to indicate that the user is logged in.
+In this case, the Mijn Gent component is a drop-down user-menu that includes links to the Mijn Gent profile of the user and a logout link.
+See the examples.

+### Language switch

+For multilingual websites with synchronous translations, the language switch is included in the header.
+The language switch shows the current language and is a drop-down menu to let the user switch to another language.
+In the drop-down menu, the current language is shown first (as a label, not a link).
+After that, the other language in which the current page is available are shown.
+These other languages are shown as links that each link to the current page in those specific languages.
+See the examples.